adandres/my_shell/README.md

 ## my_shell

-"my_shell" is a UNIX shell based on the school42's project 42sh.
+"my_shell" is a basic UNIX shell based on the school42's project 42sh.
 You can see the [subject](https://github.com/adandres/my_shell/blob/master/42sh.en.pdf) here.

 ## Installation